What Do I Do When the Smoke Alarm Is Beeping in the Middle of the Night?

 - Temperature/Humidity Variations: If the temperature becomes too cold in an unheated area, electrical charges can fluctuate.
 After a shower or during cooking, hot, humid air may be released and cause a false alarm.

 - Airborne Particles: Particles can affect a light-sensitive smoke alarm by blocking the light beam, causing the unit to start beeping.
-In this case, try cleaning the unit with a microfiber cloth or blowing a can of compressed air into it.
+In this case, clean the unit to remove any particles that may be interfering with it and to ensure your safety.

 - Save Errors: Smart alarms often save errors in their processor; these can add up and trigger a false alarm.
 Restarting the system will delete the saved errors so they won’t interfere with normal operation.

-An electrical surge can trigger a smoke alarm as well.
+An electrical surge can also trigger a smoke alarm.
 It can be challenging to locate the affected unit as the entire circuit may be activated.
 Locate the appropriate breaker and shut it off.
 Follow the process above to turn it back on and, if the problem isn’t resolved, call an electrician.

 Contact Express Electrical Services